carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 ~~~
 {: .language-python}

-In one of the previuos step we create a dicctionary with all the genes associated to each genome, as we know that the biggest genome is `A909` we will obtain the genes that belongs to `A909` and we will almacenated in a list.
+In one of the previous steps, we created a dictionary with all the genes present in each genome.
+Since we know that the biggest genome is `A909`, we will obtain the genes belonging to `A909` and
+almacenate them in a list.

 ~~~
 genome_A909 = dic_gen_genomes['A909']